 Patrick Meschenmoser (Vienna)

 Since they have gained their independence in 1947, territorial disputes have led to three wars and countless skirmishes between the two opponents.
 However, something seems to be different about the escalation in the Kashmir region now in late February 2019.
 At first glance, it seems like the battle is mainly fought in the air with both sides claiming to have shot down enemy aircraft.
 However, the most decisive fight might actually be fought on a virtual battlefield.
 While it remains unclear, how many aircraft have been brought down and by whom, videos and pictures published as proof of victory of either Indian or Pakistani forces seem to be widely doctored or put out of context.
-French news wire AFP, for instance, reports that two videos that were shared in many social media posts and later picked up by journalists into a dangerous escalation.
-Who exactly is behind these activities remains unclear. and not current events.
-CNN, in a more dramatic analysis, even sees
+French news wire AFP, for instance, reports that two videos that were shared in many social media posts and later picked up by journalists “actually show a 2014 air show to mark Pakistan’s independence day” and not current events.
+CNN, in a more dramatic analysis, even sees “India’s and Pakistan’s ‘internet warriors’ pushing their governments” into a dangerous escalation.
+Who exactly is behind these activities remains unclear.

 However, it’s not the first time that posts on social media lit the fuse of a virtual bomb used in the ongoing conflict between the two neighbours.
 Similar to Kashmir, India’s north-eastern state of Assam has seen conflict and violent clashes for decades.
 In August 2012, the conflict between Muslims and the indigenous and predominantly Hindu Bodos in Assam had escalated again.
 On social media, manipulated pictures had been posted depicting massacres both of Muslims and Bodos to fuel outrage and fear.
 In this tense situation, warnings popped up via Twitter and Facebook claiming that Muslims were planning attacks on North-Easterners throughout whole India to take revenge.
 The messages were forwarded amongst the community of Bodo students and workers.
 In the warnings, the Bodos were urged to go home to Assam and to leave cities like Bangalore and Pune before August 20, an official holiday for Eid, the festival that marks the Muslim month of fasting Ramadan.
 This gave the threat even more credibility.
 Immediately, a mass exodus of thousands of Bodos set in, trying to self-evacuate from these cities.
 Media reported fatalities and many injured as people tried to board trains to Assam that were already overcrowded by people in fear.
 India later accused terror groups in Pakistan to be behind the inflammatory social media posts.